Customer Journey: The Winning SaaS Strategy for 2019

 Your welcome message and the following emails should contain tons of valuable information.
 And not only…

 Try to listen to your users.
-If you can’t follow each trial user personally with a very high-touch onboarding process, automate the process.
+If you can’t follow each trial user personally with a very Check out our latest webinars, automate the process.

 You can launch an in-product survey or you can send a link to a form via email specifically asking what the user wants to achieve with your product.